-Sara Sitzer, whose playing has been described as “rich” and “lustrous” by the Chicago Classical Review, leads a varied life as an orchestral, chamber, and solo cellist, as well as administrator and writer.
-She has performed recitals all over the world, from the new Frank Gehry designed New World Center in Miami Beach to the Hermitage Museum in Saint Petersburg, Russia.
-Her performing career has taken her to Israel, Japan, England, Australia, as well as throughout the United States.
+Sara Sitzer, whose playing has been described as “rich” and “lustrous” by the Chicago Classical Review, leads a varied life as an orchestral, chamber, and solo cellist, as well as entrepreneur, administrator, and music writer.
+She has performed recitals all over the world, from Frank Gehry’s New World Center in Miami Beach to the Hermitage Museum in Saint Petersburg, Russia.
+Her performing career has taken her to Israel, Japan, England, Australia, as well as throughout the United States

-Ms. Sitzer is a member of the Elgin Symphony and Firebird Chamber Orchestra (Miami, FL), and regularly performs with the Milwaukee Symphony, as well as Chicago ensembles Ensemble Dal Niente, New Millennium Orchestra, Chicago Opera Theater, and Camerata Chicago.
-Ms. Sitzer has had the opportunity to perform alongside the Boston Symphony Orchestra and the Cleveland Orchestra, as well as with the 2011 YouTube Symphony Orchestra in Sydney, Australia.
+Ms. Sitzer is a member of the Elgin Symphony Orchestra and regularly performs with the Milwaukee Symphony Orchestra and Chicago Opera Theater, among other ensembles.
+Ms. Sitzer has had the opportunity to perform alongside the Boston Symphony Orchestra and the Cleveland Orchestra, as well as with the YouTube Symphony Orchestra in Sydney, Australia.
 Additionally, she travels to the Blue Ridge Mountains of Virginia each summer to perform and to serve as cello and chamber music faculty at the Wintergreen Summer Music Festival.
 Other festivals she has attended include Tanglewood Music Center, Pacific Music Festival, and the Aspen Music Festival.

 Ms. Sitzer holds a Master of Music Degree from the University of Wisconsin, where she attended on a Collins Fellowship.
 She received her Bachelor of Music degree from Boston University as a Trustee Scholar.
 She also completed a 3-year fellowship with the New World Symphony in Miami under the direction of Michael Tilson Thomas.